Blockstream/satellite/doc/docker.md

 First of all, there is an important limitation to running a Linux USB receiver inside a container.
 The USB receiver's drivers must be installed on the Docker host, not on the Docker container.
-This means that the referred `blockstream/satellite` image does not contain the drivers.
+Hence, the referred `blockstream/satellite` image does not contain the drivers.
 Instead, you will need to install the drivers on your Docker host.
-Please refer to the driver installation instructions on the [USB receiver guide](tbs.md#tbs-5927-drivers).
+Please refer to the driver installation instructions on the [USB receiver guide](tbs.md#tbs-drivers).

 Next, after installing the drivers and connecting the USB receiver to your host, you can start the container.
 Just note that you will need to share the